braze-inc/braze-docs/_docs/_hidden/other/airship_migration.md

 1. Import the tokens via the [/users/track]({{site.baseurl}}/api/endpoints/user_data/post_user_track/) endpoint.
 For large batch imports, we have resources available to help expedite the process.
 Please reach out to your COM or SA for more details!
 2. If the token already exists in Braze it will be ignored, otherwise an anonymous profile will be generated.
 3. QA the push integration.
-Ensure that the steps to [configure Push]({{site.baseurl}}/developer_guide/platform_integration_guides/unity/ios/push_notifications/#step-1-configure-the-apple-developer-settings) have been completed.
+Ensure that the steps to [configure Push]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/push_notifications/integration/) have been completed.

 #### Multiple Push Tokens

-With Braze, a user can have multiple push tokens and Braze will send a notification to all valid push tokens.
-It is possible to configure campaigns to only be sent the most recent device.
+With Braze, a user can have multiple push tokens (one for each device) and by targeting all valid push tokens, can send notifications to multiple devices.
+It is also possible to configure campaigns to only send to the most recent device of a user.

 ## Campaign Channel Configuration
 At a high level, Braze is a truly unique tool in the customer engagement space.
 Because of our extensive customization options and growing feature set, campaigns migrated into Braze often benefit from replanning to leverage the benefits of these tools - and our campaign planning framework (reach out to your COM or SA for more details) is purpose-built for just that.